TG: You mentioned previously that you have a unique way of smelling wine. Could you say more about that?

 TG: How do you know when you’re done?
 How do you know when you have all the information you need to make a conclusion.
 Or does that arrive earlier on when you’re smelling/tasting the wine?

 SL: Hopefully it happens early on (laughs).
 Sometimes it happens when I’m about to run out of time.
-About two years ago we had a tasting at the French Laundry with a big group of us.
-Anthony Anselmi came in right after he’d passed his exam and he gave us his flow chart with different things like pyrazines, wood, botrytis and whatever else it might be.
+About two years ago we had a tasting at the French Laundry with a big group.
+Anthony Anselmi, MS, came in right after he’d passed his exam and he gave us his flow chart with different things like pyrazines, wood, botrytis and whatever else it might be.
 These were all intrinsic factors having to do with what a wine might be.
 You look at the chart and it had all the classic wines with the different properties so each grape/wine had different boxes.
-So if a wine had X and X and X you’d ask yourself if it were one of five classic wines that showed these characteristics.
+If a wine had X and Y and Z, you’d ask yourself if it were one of five classic wines that showed these characteristics.
 It was a great deduction tool but I had a hard time trying to grasp it.

-TG: It sounds like a decision matrix that’s very complex because there’s a lot of variables.
+TG: It sounds like a decision matrix that’s complex because there’s a lot of variables.

 SL: I think what’s good about it is that it began to give people a foundation of important things to look for.